elitmus/omniauth-elitmus/README.md

 eLitmus OAuth2 Strategy for OmniAuth

 This is official OmniAuth strategy for authenticating to eLitmus.com.
-To use it, you'll need to register your consumer application on elitmus.com to get pair of OAuth2 Application ID and Secret on eLitmus.com.
+To use it, you'll need to register your consumer application on elitmus.com to get pair of OAuth2 Application ID and Secret.
 It supports the OAuth 2.0 server-side and client-side flows for 3rd party OAuth consumer applications

 ## Installation